marcusoftnet/marcusoftnet.github.io/_posts/2007-03-23-loud-personal-details.md

 Every morning there is something about her children forgetting keys and sleeping over, or why not something even more personal?

-And it's loud - i could probably tape it and make some kind of <span id="SPELLING_ERROR_0" class="blsp-spelling-corrected">diary for her...
+And it's loud - i could probably tape it and make some kind of diary for her...